8 ways to spot personal loan scams and protect your finances

 7. No registration or license

-Legitimate lenders must be licensed and regulated by the state or a federal regulatory agency.
-If the lender can’t verify its registration or license status, you’re probably dealing with a scammer.
+To legally offer you a loan, a lender must be registered and licensed in your state.
+If the lender can’t or won’t verify its registration or license status, you’re probably dealing with a scammer.

-The Federal Trade Commission suggests contacting your state attorney general or banking and financial services regulator to confirm whether or not a lender is registered in your state.
+The FTC suggests contacting your state attorney general or banking and financial services regulator to confirm whether or not a lender is registered in your state.

 8. Unsafe websites and requests for personal information